What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

 2. Question: What is the difference between an Area of Rescue, an Area of Rescue Assistance, and an Area of Refuge?

-3. Question: Where should an AOR command unit be installed?
+3. Question: Where should an AOR Command Unit be installed?

 4. Question:

-How many AOR call stations or two-way emergency communication devices are required?
+How many AOR Call Stations or two-way emergency communication devices are required?

 Answer: The International Building Code (IBC) requires that Areas of Refuge (Rescue Assistance) shall be provided with a two-way communication system and that it shall be provided at the landing serving each elevator or bank of elevators on each accessible floor that is one or more stories above or below the level of exit discharge.
 The actual requirement may vary depending on jurisdiction—please contact your local AHJ or Fire Marshal for further information.